christopherjnash/home-assistant-addons/audiobookshelf/README.md

-# udiobookshelf for Home Assistant
+# Audiobookshelf for Home Assistant

 This add-on is based on [advplyr's audiobookshelf app](https://github.com/advplyr/audiobookshelf), which is a self-hosted audiobook and podcast server.
 This specific implementation was drawn from [matthewturk's repo](https://github.com/matthewturk/hass-audiobookshelf)

-5/23 at 10:42
+3:16pm

 ## 🔗 Usage